Rocket Attack U.S.A.: Reception

-The Albany Herald stated the movie is so melodramatic and with such hilariously bad dialogue that it has developed a cult following while The Meridian Record-Journal found that it was among the worst movies produced.
-In Apocalypse Then the movie was found to be full of cheapness and histrionics, and despite being a sincere attempt, the movie is padded and some of the special effects are literally cartoons.
+The Albany Herald stated the movie is so melodramatic and with such hilariously bad dialogue that it has developed a cult following, while The Meridian Record-Journal found that it was among the worst movies produced.
+In Apocalypse Then, the movie was found to be full of cheapness and histrionics, and despite being a sincere attempt, the movie is padded and some of the special effects are literally cartoons.
 The Encyclopedia of Science Fiction found the movie of interest only as an example of US paranoia over Communism in the 1950s.

 In popular culture

-It featured on a 1986 episode of Canned Film Festival and a 1990 episode of Mystery Science Theater 3000 (the latter which included the first use of the "stinger").
+It was featured in a 1986 episode of Canned Film Festival as well as a 1990 episode (#205) of Mystery Science Theater 3000, which included the first use of the "stinger."

 Home media

-It was included as part of the Sci Fi Invasion DVD set released by Mill Creek Entertainment and the Mystery Science Theater 3000 Volume XXVII set.
+It was included as part of the Sci-Fi Invasion 50 movie DVD set released by Mill Creek Entertainment as well as the Mystery Science Theater 3000: Volume 27 DVD set.